HIT226/Assessment-Code-Style-Guide/readme.md

   - Including `type="text/javascript"` on `<script>` when linking to a JavaScript file is optional as browsers default to `text/javascript`.
 Including it only increases bloat and reduces code readability.
 - Attempt to use feature detection to fail gracefully where possible
 - Attempt to break scripts into smaller reusable functions which handle key tasks with useful names
-- Attempt to pollyfill functionality on older browsers if it is crucial to the use of your site
 - Place functions declarations at the bottom of your `.js` file and logic at the top
   - This aids readability
   - Do not include logic between function declarations
+- **Bonus:** Attempt to pollyfill functionality on older browsers if it is crucial to the use of your site

 ```html
 // Linking to an external JavaScript file